Latest News

 Guns Blazing (Ex)

 At 4th level, a desperado is so adept with his dual-wielded pistols, he can rival the speed of an automatic weapon.
-When firing a semi-automatic simple pistol and making the extra attack granted by the semi-automatic rate of fire, he may make a single extra attack at his highest BAB with another semi-automatic simple pistol wielded in his off-hand, increasing the penalty on all attacks by 1.
+When firing a semi-automatic simple one-handed firearm and making the extra attack granted by the semi-automatic rate of fire, he may make a single extra attack at his highest BAB with another semi-automatic simple one-handed firearm wielded in his off-hand, increasing the penalty on all attacks by 1.
 If the desperado has the Rapid Shot feat he instead takes no penalties for using the extra attacks granted by this class feature and the semi-automatic firearm property.
 The desperado still takes the two-weapon fighting penalties as normal.

 This ability replaces flanking fire.